For many salespeople, selling a product or service is second nature. But closing the deal on a job interview can sometimes feel like a tough sell.

 Read up on the interviewer, too.
 Noting that you share an alma mater or know someone from their hometown isn’t an exercise in flattery; it shows you know how to prepare for a sales call.

 In the end, an interview is just a sales meeting—the candidate is the product, and the interviewer is the customer.
-Treat it as such, and prepare for these questions and you’ll close the deal.
+Treat it as such, prepare for these questions, and you’ll close the deal.